Sayad-Uddin-Tahsin/IPCom/README.md

    - Let you connect to a server and chat
  - IPCom Server
    - Let you create a new server
- - IPCom Updater
-   - Let you update IPCom to latest version

 ## License
 This project is licensed under the [MIT License](./LICENSE).